 If you do not make an audition appointment when registering for a class, you can later make an appointment by: 1.
 Sign in to your CYT family account, 2.
 Click "Tools" next to the student who would like to audition, 3.
 Click "Auditions," 4.
 Click the blue "Edit Audition Appointment" button under the student's profile picture.

 Second, you will complete a digital audition form and submit your audition music.
 Currently all audition music must be electronically submitted before the audition.
-Audition music must be between 30-60 seconds long.
+Audition accompaniment music must be no longer than 1 minute.

 Both of these steps must be completed in order to audition for a show!